 The main concern of many is still: how much difference is that?

-• Traditional surrogacy: Because of the elimination of IVF and some medical treatment.The overall cost can probably be cheaper than gestational surrogacy 30%-50%The
+- Traditional surrogacy: Because of the elimination of IVF and some of the medical aspects.The overall cost can probably be cheaper than gestational surrogacy 30%-50%The

 Don't forget a key point: